-In the intermediate case of moderate $\Gamma$, the ion is involved in both the Brownian and Ornstein--Uhlenbeck process, i.e., its motion is characterized by two time scales.
+In the intermediate case of moderate $\Gamma$, the ion is involved in both the Brownian and Ornstein--Uhlenbeck processes, i.e., its motion is characterized by two time scales.
 Such process is quite similar to that observed in study \cite{Zhukhovitskii_2024_2}.
-Test runs showed that irrespective of $\Gamma$, all results were absolutely insensitive to the choice of $\gamma$, which confirms the conclusions made above (note that it must be true solely at equilibrium).
-For all BOCP simulations, we borrowed $\gamma \simeq 0.09$ from earlier studies \cite{Zhukhovitskii_2017,Shpil_ko_2023,Zhukhovitskii_2024}.
+Test runs showed that irrespective of $\Gamma$, all results were absolutely insensitive to the choice of $\gamma$, which confirms the conclusions made above (note that this must be true solely at equilibrium).
+For all BOCP simulations, we take $\gamma \simeq 0.09$ from earlier studies \cite{Zhukhovitskii_2017,Shpil_ko_2023,Zhukhovitskii_2024}.

-We apply the specular reflection boundary conditions for the equation of motion (\ref{seq:refEquation28}), i.e., when an ion crosses the surface of a sphere of the radius $R_b$ then its velocity ${\bf{v}}_{i}$ is transformed as
+We apply the specular reflection boundary conditions for the equation of motion (\ref{seq:refEquation28}), i.e., when an ion crosses the surface of a sphere of the radius $R_b$ then its velocity ${\mathbf{v}}_{i}$ is transformed as

-Due to finiteness of the time integration step, the ion velocity can be transformed only at the point where $r_i > R_b$, i.e., the ion density distribution $f_c(r)$ is never sigmoid-shaped but its vanishing at $r \gtrsim R_b$ is smooth.
-Hence, if we would set $R_b = R$ then some artificial charged layer was formed beyond the surface of compensating background, which leads to violation of the charge neutrality inside BOCP.
-This effect cannot be eliminated completely but it can be minimized if $R_b$ coincides with the ion equimolar radius.
-Since the average distance at which an ion propagates during the time $\tau$ is $\tau /\sqrt {2\pi \Gamma }$, the shift $R_b = R-\tau /\sqrt {8\pi \Gamma }$ minimizes the boundary effect.
-Note that variation of such shift by several times does not change the results principally but it increases significantly the smallest size beginning from which the size dependence $u(\Gamma)$ conforms to Eq.\ (\ref{seq:refEquation18}) thus indicating the increase of the surface effect.
-Additionally, at each time step, the ion velocity was normalized to $\sqrt{2/\Gamma}$ if it exceeded $\sqrt{25/\Gamma}$.
+Due to the finiteness of the time integration step, the ion velocity can be transformed only at the point where $r_i > R_b$, i.e., the ion density distribution $f_c(r)$ is never step-like but its vanishing at $r > R_b$ is smooth.
+Were we set $R_b = R$ then some artificial charged layer would form beyond the surface of compensating background, which violates the charge neutrality inside the BOCP.
+This effect cannot be eliminated completely but it can be minimized by slightly reducing $R_b$ so that it coincides with the ion equimolar radius.
+Since the average distance at which an ion propagates during the time step $\tau$ is $\tau /\sqrt {2\pi \Gamma }$, the shift $R_b = R-\tau /\sqrt {8\pi \Gamma }$ minimizes the boundary effect.
+Note that increasing or decreasing the shift by several times does not significantly change the results but the BOCP size beginning from which the size dependence $u(\Gamma)$ corresponds to Eq.\ (\ref{seq:refEquation18}) increases noticeably thus indicating the increase of the boundary effect.
+Additionally, at each time step and for each ion, the components of ion velocity were scaled such that its modulus was set to $\sqrt{2/\Gamma}$ if it exceeded $\sqrt{25/\Gamma}$.